Improving the IMEX method with a residual balanced decomposition: Filters from iterative solvers

-The numerical convergence rate is shown in \cref{FigNewt}.
-The convergence of SIMEX-RK is unaffected by the choice of filter $\calF^{Newt(N)}$; in contrast, IMEX-RK needs either $\calF^{Newt(2)}$ or $\calF^{Newt(3)}$ to maintain time-step precision.
+In these numerical experiments, the stabilization criteria in \cref{alg:StabilizationCriteria} is left ``empty'' and the filter is selected simply by choosing the value of $M$ which stops the iterations.
+The numerical convergence rate is shown in \cref{FigNewt}(a) for $M=0,1,2,3$.
+The convergence rate is fifth order for every $M$.

+In order to examine what happens with the IMEX-RK method if the same iterative method is used, we have repeated the numerical convergence experiment using \cref{alg:imexrk} where we have fixed the number of Newton's iteration equal to $M$ in the solver $\calS$ also.
+This is a purposely bad stopping criterion for this solver.
+The results are shown in \cref{FigNewt}(b).
+This figure shows that IMEX-RK needs $M=3$ in order to maintain the fifth order asymptotic convergence rate.
+With $M=2$, the solution is almost as accurate but the asymptotic rate approaches fourth order.
+IMEX becomes clearly inaccurate for $M\leq 1$.

-For the {\em third example}, we perform a numerical experiment to show that it is necessary to have a well defined smooth filter in order for SIMEX-RK to work properly (this third example could be called a ``counter example'' instead).
-In this experiment, the setting is the same used for Eq.~(\ref{DiscHeat}) (shown in \cref{YeahRbdRules}) the only exception being the definition of the filter.
-A ``purposely bad filter'' $\calF^{bad}(\bfr)$ is defined as being either equal to $\calF^{J(2)}(\bfr)$ when $i$ is even in \cref{alg:simexrk} or equal to $\calF^{J(3)}(\bfr)$ when $i$ is odd.
-This means that either 2 or 3 Jacobi iterations are being alternately used to approximate the solution of the linear system at each RK-stage.
-The result of this numerical experiment (not shown graphically) is the following: the convergence rate of SIMEX-RK drops to fourth order instead of maintaining the fifth order shown in \cref{YeahRbdRules}(a).
-It is the RK-stage alternation that causes the loss of precision.
-For completion, consider the following experiment: in \cref{alg:simexrk}, use an ``ok'' filter $\calF^{ok}_n(\bfr)$ where $\calF^{ok}_n$ is either equal to $\calF^{J(2)}$ when $n$ is even or $\calF^{J(3)}$ when $n$ is odd; i.e., the number of Jacobi iterations alternates {\it between steps} rather than between RK-stages.
-The result of this experiment (not shown graphically) is that SIMEX-RK converges with fifth order just as shown in \cref{YeahRbdRules}(a).
-In summary, if a filter is comprised of an iterative solver then the number of iterations of the iterative solver must remain fixed at every RK-stage of each time-step.
+For the {\em second example}, we perform a numerical experiment to show that the filter cannot be changed from one stage to another within the same step (this second example could be called a counter example instead).
+In this experiment, the setting is the same used for Eq.~(\ref{DiscAddvReac}) (shown in \cref{FigNewt}) the only exception is in \cref{alg:StabilizationCriteria} which is replaced by a purposely bugged version: Between lines 5 and 13 of \cref{alg:StabilizationCriteria}, this bugged version computes $\eta_{rbd} = \calF^{Newt(2)}(\bfr)$ when $i$ is even and computes $\eta_{rbd} = \calF^{Newt(1)}(\bfr)$ when $i$ is odd.
+This means that either 1 or 2 iterations are being alternately used at each stage.
+The result of this numerical experiment (not shown graphically) is the following: the convergence rate of SIMEX-RK drops to third order instead of maintaining the fifth order shown in \cref{FigNewt}(a).
+In summary, one cannot omit the ``if $i=2$'' statement in line 5 of \cref{alg:StabilizationCriteria} because this can cause an erroneous step whenever the number of iterations varies among stages within the same step.